arthurnijdam/LLMedu/README.md

-This is the code and data repository for '[LLM Name]: Designing Personalized and Workforce-Aligned Cybersecurity Curricula Using Fine-Tuned LLMs'.
+This is the code and data repository for 'CurricuLLM: Designing Personalized and Workforce-Aligned Cybersecurity Curricula Using Fine-Tuned LLMs'.
 Our methodology is designed to automate cybersecurity curriculum analysis, leveraging the power of fine-tuned LLMs.
 It consists of two parts: PreprocessLM, based on the Qwen-2.5-7B model, and ClassifyLM, based on a fine-tuned BERT.
 For more details on our fine-tuning strategy, see [this file](https://github.com/arthurnijdam/LLMedu/tree/main/finetuning.pdf).
 A file with supplementary methodological information and results can be found [here](https://github.com/arthurnijdam/LLMedu/tree/main/supplementary.pdf).